kilandrabass/kilandrabass/README.md

 - 📚 **Learning Focus:** SQL, Python, Tableau, and other digital tools
 - 🚀 **Goal:** Sharpen my skills and create a portfolio to reflect my growth

-## 🛠️ Projects You'll Find Here
-Here are some of the types of projects I'll be sharing:
-- 📊 **SQL Projects:** Exploring data analysis, querying, and database management
-- 🐍 **Python Projects:** Automating tasks, data manipulation, games, and problem-solving
-- 📈 **Tableau Dashboards:** Visualizing data for impactful storytelling
-- 🌟 Other experiments as I dive deeper into the world of tech

 ## 🌍 Connect With Me
 Feel free to reach out if you'd like to collaborate or chat about strategy and operations, product management, entrepreneurship, or tech!